yunusemrejr/typescript-server-config-object/README.md

-This TypeScript example for creating a server configuration object is tested with TypeScript Compiler Version 5.3.3
+This TypeScript example for creating a server configuration object type is tested with TypeScript Compiler Version 5.3.3